sivanandu-03/Mini-SQL-Engine/README.md

 Apply SELECT projection

-A simple REPL (Read–Eval–Print Loop) is used for interaction
+Interface: A simple REPL (Read–Eval–Print Loop) is used for interaction.

 Limitations
-Only one table (CSV file) is supported
+Only one table (CSV file) is supported.

-Only one WHERE condition is allowed
+Only one WHERE condition is allowed.

-No advanced SQL functionality
+No advanced SQL functionality.

 These limitations are intentional and aligned with beginner-level task requirements.

 Learning Outcomes
-Understanding how SQL queries are parsed internally
+Understanding how SQL queries are parsed internally.

-Implementing in-memory data processing
+Implementing in-memory data processing.

-Writing a simple query execution engine
+Writing a simple query execution engine.

-Building a CLI-based Python application
+Building a CLI-based Python application.

-Handling user input and errors gracefully
+Handling user input and errors gracefully.